TypeCellOS/BlockNote/examples/01-basic/04-removing-default-blocks/README.md

-# Removing Default Blocks from the Schema
+# Removing Default Blocks from Schema

 This example shows how to change the default schema and disable the Audio and Image blocks.
 To do this, we pass in a custom schema based on the built-in, default schema, with two specific blocks removed.